Tilt-based Aberration Estimation in Transmission Electron Microscopy: Results

 \section{Results}

 We present tilt pattern optimization results and experimental validation on a Thermo Fisher Scientific Krios TEM in Eindhoven, the Netherlands, following Procedure~\ref{proc:aberration_estimation}.
-A polycrystalline gold foil sample is used for optimization and validation, as it can handle high electron doses, allowing repeated application of different tilt patterns without damage.
+A polycrystalline gold foil specimen is used for optimization and validation, as it can handle high electron doses, allowing repeated application of different tilt patterns without damage.

 We consider aberrations up to order $M=4$ (14 coefficients).
-The sample drift is modeled using a second-order polynomial ($b=2$) for both $x$ and $y$ directions, plus image rotation, bringing the total number of states to $d=19$.
+The specimen drift is modeled using a second-order polynomial ($b=2$) for both $x$ and $y$ directions, plus image rotation, bringing the total number of states to $d=19$.